Survival Gear Survival Gear Home

 Being only 13, I realized this situation all too soon.
 Ever been in a situation where you had needed something that you put back because you thought you wouldn't?
 Only to need it later on?
 I have, and it isn't a good feeling.

 If you think you are going to need something at first, then take it.
 Do not second guess yourself, even if it is something that someone else may laugh at.
-So, you carry a little more gear, but that makes you more prepared then the rest if it is something that could come in handy later on.
+So, you carry a little more gear, but that makes you more prepared than the rest if it is something that could come in handy later on.
 A good example of this would be a GPS.
 Yes, who would laugh at that?
 Really, who?
 I will tell you, people who think that a three mile hike is nothing to use a GPS for.
 But, what if you happen to find a path that you thought you knew and ended up way off course, and then a storm hit or worse, you become injured and you need assistance round the clock?
 Yes, you told someone where you were hiking (Or you should have, anyway) but, what if that one wrong turn you made meant you ended up 3 miles or so from where that spot was?
 It could take them an extra day to find you, or longer.
 A day that you may not have.
 However, you have a cell phone you can call and tell them your coordinates!
 But, wait, you didn't take that GPS because it was a short 3 mile hike, know what do you do?

 Now, do you get the point that it is better to take more then not enough?
 Most likely not, as that was just one item.
 However, lets say you are going to go on a hiking trip in the mountains and you take the following items: